Certificate of Mailing or Proof of Mailing VS Certified Mail

 You can use the proof of mailing in courts and in arbitrations to establish a claim.
 Below, we discuss some of the most widely used evidence of mailing.

-• Certificate Of Mailing
+- Certificate Of Mailing

 As we have already discussed above, a certificate of mailing is a postal form you can get from the USPS.
 It is stamped by the Post Office whenever you send mail.
-However, it is an optional service, and the form must include all the necessary information.
+However, it is an optional service, and the form must include all the necessary information. - Certified Mail With Return Receipt

 Certified mail is another efficient choice for proof of mailing.
 USPS’s certified mail requires a signature from the recipient.
 The sender can even opt for “restricted delivery.”
-It means only the addressee or the addressee’s authorized agent can receive the mail.
+It means only the addressee or the addressee’s authorized agent can receive the mail. - Fax Cover letters

 A fax cover letter is a page that is often sent at the beginning of a Fax.
 It includes information on what details the recipient can find in the following documents.
-Additionally, it also provides the sender’s contact information.
+Additionally, it also provides the sender’s contact information. - Affidavit Form The Sender

 Another reliable proof of mailing is an affidavit from the person who physically mailed the document.